 |La Peyre||Self Catering||Saturday||5||10||6||One day bed in master bedroom|

-Constantine was fully renovated in 2003 it enjoys a 12 x 6 meter pool with pool alarm, 2.5 acres of private land, Constantine has a fully enclosed garden, welcomes pets (on request) and is safe for children.
+Constantine was fully renovated in 2003.
+It enjoys a 12 x 6 metre pool with pool alarm and 2.5 acres of private land.
+Constantine has a fully enclosed garden which is safe for children.
 It also has a pool house with table tennis and other games.
 It has a stereo in the pool house with a good selection of music.

-The main house has 3 bedrooms (2 en suite, 1 with bathroom next door) and a further 2 bedrooms, en suite, in the adjoining gites.
-It has a large reception room with air con, a large kitchen diner with American fridge-freezer, 6 hob cooker two ovens, microwave, dishwasher, a stereo in the dining area for some music whilst you dine.
-A lounge with three sofa's and arm chairs, tv, dvd and a good selection of films.
+The main house has 3 bedrooms (2 en suite, 1 with bathroom next door to the bedroom) and a further 2 bedrooms, en suite, in the adjoining gites.
+It has a large reception room with air-conditioning, a large kitchen diner with American fridge-freezer, 6 hob cooker, two ovens, microwave, dishwasher, and a stereo in the dining area for some music whilst you dine.
+The lounge is equipped with three sofa's and armchairs, tv, dvd player and a good selection of films.
 There is a utility room with ironing board and iron, a washing machine and sink.

 There is a large terrace with bbq and seating for 10 plus.
-The garden is surround by cypress, fig and almond trees.
-There is a lawned area and a nice size play house for smaller children to enjoy.
+The garden is surround by cypress, fig, grape vines, plum and almond trees.
+There is a large lawn area and a nice size play house for smaller children to enjoy.

-The house is over 200 years old with exposed beams and brick in some areas, there are 2 logburners (kitchen and lounge) making it homely.
+The house is over 200 years old with exposed beams and brick in some areas, there are 2 logburners (kitchen and lounge) making it homely in the spring and autumn.
 This is not a modern property.